 |UDAF(User Defined Aggregation Function)||User Defined Aggregation Function, the relationship between its input and output is one-to-many relationship.
 That is to aggregate multiple input records to an output value.
 It can be used with ‘Group By’ clause together.
 For details, refer to Aggregation Functions.|

 - Broadly speaking, UDF stands for the set of use-defined functions, including User Defined Scalar Function, User Defined Aggregation Function and User Defined Table Valued Function.
 In narrow sense, it just represents user Defined Scalar Function.
-The document will use this term frequently and the readers should judge the specific meaning according to the context.
+The document will use this term frequently and the readers can judge the specific meaning according to the context.

 The data types of UDF supported by ODPS SQL include: bigint, string, double, Boolean and datetime.
 The correspondence of ODPS data types and Java types is shown as follows: